 Thinking of doing an agriculture course at Houghall?

 Set on a stunning 476-acre estate, minutes from Durham City Centre, the Houghall Campus is a fantastic place to study agriculture.

-The farm boasts its own butchery to process its meat to supply to the college canteen and Durham University.
+- On-site butchery to process meat - supplying the college canteen and Durham University

 Training at the farm is also carried out in close partnership with Trading Standards, training their staff to help ensure food safety throughout the industry.

 What do you think of when you think of a career in agriculture?

 Chances are you’re probably thinking of getting up bright and early, perhaps gathering a few eggs from your hens, before driving a tractor round your field, unearthing your latest crop of potatoes.

 You’ll probably be thinking of being up to your shins in mud in a pair of thick wellies, or herding some sheep, a faithful sheepdog at your side.